 - Be Creative: Creativity sparks imagination and can actually promote happiness.

+Don’t make life harder for yourself.
 By working in a career field that you enjoy, attempting to live a healthier lifestyle, being thankful, or even smiling once in a while, positive vibes will soon reach your life and household.
 Hopefully, with these simple tips, you can achieve the life that you have always wanted.
-Your life is definitely worth living.
+Many things make life so hard but you can make your hard life worth living.
 The first step to a happier lifestyle begins solely with you and ends with you.